ghga-de/ghga-datasteward-kit/README.md

 6. SHA256 checksums over all encrypted file parts
 7. The file encryption/decryption secret

-Attention: Keep this output file in safe, private location.
+Attention: Keep this output file in a safe, private location.
 If this file is lost, the uploaded file content becomes inaccessible.

 ## Quick Start